Photos by Michael Davis, Stadium Journey

 Neighborhood 4

-The Texas Christian University campus is located about 4 miles from downtown Fort Worth, and Lupton Stadium is on the southwest corner of the campus.
-The campus is divided by University Drive, which is the location of a few restaurants popular for serving TCU students.
+The Texas Christian University campus is located about 4 miles from downtown Fort Worth, and Lupton Stadium is on the southwest corner of campus.
+The campus is divided by University Drive, which is the location of a few restaurants popular with TCU students.

 Fans 4

 Texas Christian University is a private school with an undergraduate enrollment of nearly 9,000 students, and the estimated number of living TCU alumni is about 88,800, which produces the sense of a close-knit community, making TCU fans support genuine.
-The Horned Frogs also fans rank 10th among Division I baseball programs in terms of attendance, with an average of 4,785 – the 2018 program even sold a record 2,764 season tickets.
+Horned Frog also fans rank 15th among Division I baseball programs in terms of attendance, with an average of 4,287 last season.

 Access 3

-Lupton Stadium has four entrances, with the first two behind home plate – a lower entrance and an upper entrance, both of which are near the ticket booth).
+Lupton Stadium has four entrances, with the first two behind home plate – a lower entrance and an upper entrance, both of which are near the ticket booth.
 Either way there will be stairs, since there is only one concourse, but there is a ramp for people requiring handicap access.
-In addition to the two entrances behind home plate, there is a third entrance in right field off W. Berry Street, a fourth entrance along the third baseline, which is mostly for students.
+In addition to the two entrances behind home plate there is a third entrance behind right field off W. Berry Street, as well as a fourth entrance along the third baseline, which is mostly for students.

 Once inside Lupton Stadium the walkway concourse is narrow, but perfectly adequate for the crowd size.
 The signage here provides easy navigation for everything from restrooms and concessions to the seating sections.
-The bathrooms are okay for small crowds, but with larger crowds, there is some backup into the small concourse, as well as lines at the concessions.
-There are plans for future renovations to widen the concourses, however, including constructing new restrooms and renovating the main entrance.
+The bathrooms are okay for small crowds, but with larger crowds there is some backup into the small concourse, as well as lines at the concessions.
+There are plans for future renovations to widen the concourses, however, which will include new restrooms and renovating the main entrance.

 The lower level at Lupton Stadium has individual seats, while the upper level consists of metal benches built above the dugouts.
 The stadium also has suites located between the seating levels that connect to the concourse.
-Along the right field line near the visitor’s bullpen is a large tiered grass berm that extends around the right field foul pole almost to center field – while this large berm provides an area for kids to play, it also serves as the general admission seating area when the reserved seating is sold out.
-But all reserved seating except for the patio area is protected by netting, so the large berm area is an excellent place to stand for a clear view of the game.
+Along the right field line near the visitor’s bullpen there is also a large, tiered grass berm that extends around the right field foul pole almost to center field – while this large berm provides an area for kids to play, it also serves as the general admission seating area when the reserved seating is sold out.
+However, all the reserved seating except for the patio area is protected by netting, so the large berm area is an excellent place to stand for a clearer view of the game.

-Note that all TCU sporting venues have the clear bag policy, which states that only clear plastic bags will be allowed into the venue.
+Note that all TCU sporting venues use the clear bag policy, which states that only clear plastic bags will be allowed into the venue.

 Return on Investment 4

-TCU single game ticket prices for reserved seating are $15 dollars (adult) or $10 (youth), with general admission in the grass berm and behind the right field fence.
-Unfortunately the general admission ticket prices are the same as the prices for reserved seating, which lowers the return on investment – general admission tickets are only offered once the reserved seating is sold out.
+Single game tickets at Lupton Stadium are $18 (adult) or $12 (youth), with general admission in the grass berm and behind the right field fence.
+Unfortunately the general admission ticket price is the same as the price for reserved seating, which lowers the return on investment – general admission tickets are only offered once the reserved seating is sold out.

-A trip to Lupton Stadium provides a great fun-filled day which includes free parking, low-cost concessions, a baseball program, and four consecutive appearances in the College World Series.
+A trip to Lupton Stadium provides a great fun-filled day which includes free parking, low-cost concessions, and a baseball program which has frequent appearances in the post season, with 6 trips to Omaha and the College World Series in the past 15 years.

-Historical information at Lupton Stadium includes signs for players that have gone on to the professional baseball ranks, the stadium’s façade shows past team’s accomplishments, and the foul and flag poles were brought over from the program’s former home TCU Diamond.
+Historical information at Lupton Stadium includes signs showing players who have gone on to the professional baseball ranks, the stadium’s façade showing past team accomplishments, and the foul and flag poles having been brought over from the program’s former home TCU Diamond.
 The Texas Christian University mascot is also one of the best mascots in college sports.

 The various promotions throughout the year that the TCU staff incorporates into the home schedule are also a plus, such as the St Paddy’s Day cap, All-Star sleepover, Kids Days, and the concessions specials.